 Prevalence of delayed puberty and low bone density in patients with epidermolysis bullosa: Insight from a large single center's experience.
 Pediatric Dermatology.
 2023; 40:100-106.

 Treatment Practices and Confidence in the Management of Pediatric Metabolic Bone Disorders.
-Hormone Research in Paediatrics.
+Hormone Research in Paediatrics: from developmental endocrinology to clinical research.
 2022; 95:354-362.